 “I feel like I could get in trouble for saying this”

 Interview conducted by Carmela Roberts

-In Vogue, In a book, or on television, Anastasios Sofroniou (Tassos) is a master in the world of creative direction within the fashion industry.
-This creative individual, who has led a remarkable career in fashion and continues to do so.
+In Vogue, in a book, or on television, Anastasios Sofroniou (Tassos) is among masters in the world of creative direction within the fashion industry.
+This creative individual, who has led a remarkable career in fashion, continues to do so.
 Tassos is a leader here at IFA Paris, working as a professor/lecturer in Strategic Marketing and Media Communication.
-In this interview, we gained an insight in many other areas that build his portfolio as a leader in the fashion industry for more than 2 decades.
+After spending what felt like a riveting afternoon conversation, was actually a 2 hour long interview, where we gained an insight in many areas that build his portfolio as a leader in the fashion industry for more than 2 decades.

-Below, we are highlighting five different ideas that Tassos’s confess exclusively to me, about the fashion world today and the people that are currently operating.
+Below, highlights five different ideas that Tassos’s confess exclusively to me, about the fashion world today and the people that are currently operating.

 Creative Director Realities

 What are the realities of becoming a creative director versus being a creative director?

 “To be a creative director you don’t need anything specific, but then you need absolutely everything.”

 Tassos weaves his life story as he describes the tapestry of his career development and his timeline of his career development as follows: Tassos was intrigued by fashion at the very early age of ten.
 He discovered a passion for the ancient Egyptian civilization and the idea of eternity.
 “I was just 10 years old when I was introduced to the myths of the past and the legends of then, among them the Great photographer Richard Avedon and his portrait of Twiggy with the “cloudy” loooong hair.”
 And so he educated himself; a fashion education born from genuine excitement and intense curiosity.